 Types of Disabilities That Can Benefit from Service Dogs

 Service dogs can assist individuals who have a variety of physical and emotional disabilities, including but not limited to:

 The majority of your work as a puppy raiser won’t depend on the type of disability your animal will ultimately be trained to assist.
 You will be providing socialization and basic obedience work in preparation for their specific service dog training.

 If you are thinking of working with dogs and raising a service dog puppy, what do you need to know?

 Service Dog Breeds

-What types of dogs can be trained to provide therapeutic services?
+What dog breeds can be trained to provide therapeutic services?
 There are no hard and fast rules about breed; in fact just about any dog (even small dogs) with a calm and gentle temperament can potentially become a service dog, regardless of breed.
 Of course, they. must also able to be trained to perform the required tasks.

 That said, Labradors, Golden Retrievers and German Shepherds are most often used as they naturally possess many of the desired characteristics of service dogs: